 Harriet also got involved in the Women’s Suffrage movement, working alongside women such as Susan B. Anthony and Emily Howland.
 When the National Federation of Afro-American Women was founded in 1896, she was the keynote speaker at its first meeting.
 This wave of activism kindled a new wave of admiration for Tubman among the press in the United States.

-As Harriet grew older, she continued to have problems from the head injury she had suffered as a child, and at some point in the late 1890s underwent brain surgery at Boston’s Massachusetts General Hospital.
+As Harriet grew older, she continued to have problems from her head injury as a child.
+At some point in the late 1890s underwent brain surgery at Boston’s Massachusetts General Hospital.
 During the surgery, she received no anesthesia for the procedure and reportedly chose instead to bite down on a bullet, as she had seen Civil War soldiers do when their limbs were amputated.

 At the turn of the century, Tubman became heavily involved with the African Methodist Episcopal Zion Church in Auburn and in 1903, donated a parcel of land to develop a home for “aged and indigent colored people.”
 It opened five years later and was named the Harriet Tubman Home.

 By 1911, she had become so frail that she had to be admitted into the rest home named in her honor.
 A New York newspaper described her as “ill and penniless,” which prompted supporters to offer a new round of donations.
 Surrounded by friends and family members, Harriet Tubman died of pneumonia on March 10, 1913.
 Just before she died, she told those in the room: “I go to prepare a place for you.”

 She was buried with military honors at Fort Hill Cemetery in Auburn, New York.

 Widely known and well-respected while she was alive, Harriet Tubman became an American icon in the years after she died.
 She inspired generations of African Americans struggling for equality and civil rights and was praised by leaders across the political spectrum.